-People-to-People Experiences: Spend A Day in the Life of a local school in Machachi, where you'll interact with the students and their teachers.
-This experience also includes a taste of Ecuador's indigenous culture and cuisine during a Home-Hosted Lunch.
+People-to-People Experiences: Spend A Day in the Life of the indigenous Kichwa Amazon Basin community of Flor del Pantan.
+You'll visit a local school-supported in part by Grand Circle Foundation-and interact with the students, attend a cooking class, and tour a family farm to learn about the medicinal uses of their crops.
+This experience also includes a taste of Ecuador's indigenous culture and cuisine during a Home-Hosted Lunch with a local Kichwa family.